-Back in 2004 I gave my first all day screenwriting seminar for a group called Word Weavers in the Orlando area and the concept for Screenwriting from Iowa came a couple years later when I spoke at The Hearst Center for the Arts in Cedar Falls, Iowa, but it wasn’t until late 2007 when the idea for this blog started to gain momentum.
+Back in 2004 I gave my first all day screenwriting seminar for a group called Word Weavers in the Orlando area and the concept for Screenwriting from Iowa came a couple of years later when I spoke at The Hearst Center for the Arts in Cedar Falls, Iowa, but it wasn’t until late 2007 when the idea for this blog started to gain momentum.

-Along the way I’ve produced & shot national TV programs, shot hundreds of interviews including a couple of Holocaust survivors for Steven Spielberg’s Shoah Foundation, and have produced, directed, written and/or shot documentaries, teaching videos, youth videos, corporate videos, content marketing, infomercials and web videos.
+Along the way I’ve produced & shot national TV programs, shot several hundred interviews including a couple of Holocaust survivors for Steven Spielberg’s Shoah Foundation, and have produced, directed, written and/or shot documentaries, teaching videos, youth videos, corporate videos, content marketing, infomercials and web videos.
 In the ’90s I helped launch and produce the national radio program Renewing Your Mind with R.C.
 Sproul.
 I am now based back in my hometown of Orlando.

-Toward the end of ’07 I began talking to a book publisher in a deal that ultimately fell through but like a good protagonist I forged on.
 This blog was born in January 2008 after seeing Diablo Cody’s Juno.
 The fact that she went to college in Iowa, wrote a distinctly Midwestern screenplay while in Minneapolis, and was discovered while blogging seemed like enough synergy and inspiration for me to jump into the blogging world.
 Toward the end of 2008 Screenwriting from Iowa won a Regional Emmy in Advanced Media from The Upper Midwest Chapter of the National Academy of Television Arts and Sciences.
 (In 2009, I won another Emmy for location lighting.)